 Estan Cabigas’ post about his experience on how he broke a taboo would best tell the story.

 There’s a really weak signal for TouchMobile in Batad.
 Too weak that you could consider it to have no signal at all.
 The locals would usually put their cellphone on a certain spot where there’s a signal to receive and send text messages.
 Voice messages is impossible.

 Electricity in Batad is available 24 hours.
 According to our guide their electricity in the village comes from Banaue.

 Batad can be visited throughout the whole year.
 I have a friend who frequently visit Batad and I think they have made a visit on all the months of the year.
 But there are not so good times, good times and best times to visit Batad.

-During the rainy season there’s a high chance that there would be landslides that would prevent vehicles to visit Batad.
+During the rainy season there’s a high chance of landslides that would prevent vehicles to visit Batad.
 Better check the weather forecast first.

 The Municipal Tourism Center in Banaue offers a guided Day Trip in Batad that would only cost 600 Pesos/person.
 It would start at 8:30 AM in Banaue then head to Batad and trek through Batad Rice Terraces to visit the Main Village and Tappiya Falls, and would end around 5PM in Banaue according to the sign that was in the Tourism Center.

 What they would do is get others to join you to visit Batad.
 I’m not sure if the 600 Pesos/person includes lunch but I have a feeling that the price does not include lunch.
 It does include transportation and guide.